Macsyma: Development

 Rich Zippel (power series, polynomial factorization, number theory, combinatorics).

 Macsyma was written in Maclisp, and was, in some cases, a key motivator for improving that dialect of Lisp in the areas of numerical computing, efficient compilation and language design.
 Maclisp itself ran primarily on PDP-6 and PDP-10 computers, but also on the Multics OS and on the Lisp Machine architectures.
-Macsyma was one of the largest, if not the largest, Lisp programs of the time.
+Macsyma was one of the largest Lisp programs of the time, and was possibly the largest.

 Commercialization

-In 1979, in response to a request from Richard Fateman, then a professor at UC Berkeley, MIT provided a temporary license for Macsyma code.
+In response to a request from Richard Fateman, then a professor at UC Berkeley, MIT provided a temporary license for Macsyma code in 1979.
 This was almost immediately brought up on the new VAX-11/780 computer using a dialect of Maclisp, Franz Lisp, written by Fateman's group.
 MIT reluctantly licensed versions of VAX Macsyma from Berkeley to about 50 universities, starting with Caltech, under condition that the licenses would be revoked when negotiations for a proper license were complete.
 Indeed, this happened when the negotiation with Symbolics (see below) was complete.
 Symbolics was reluctant to license the VAX product, since VAX constituted competitive hardware to their own Lisp Machines and therefore suppressed the VAX software for five years.
 UC Berkeley also brought up copies of Macsyma on Motorola 68000-based systems, most notably Sun workstations.
 Symbolics suppressed those as well.
 At the same time Fateman worked to change the (now revoked) temporary license for Macsyma into something more permanent.

 Ultimately, the United States Department of Energy imposed on MIT the requirement that they release a copy into the National Energy Software Center (NESC) library in 1982, while allowing MIT to assert restrictions in terms of high price and no redistribution.
 This was intended to protect the technology transfer to Symbolics.
 (Such restrictions have been since lifted, 2002 or so.)
 This so-called DOE Macsyma had been rewritten at MIT in a pre-Common Lisp dialect called NIL lisp, incompletely implemented on VAX/VMS, an unpopular system in academia, where Berkeley VAX Unix was common.
 DOE Macsyma formed the basis for the much-later open source Maxima system.